apache/cordova-docs/www/_posts/2023-07-10-cordova-ios-7.0.0.md

     We no longer supply or package platform-centric workflow binaries in the `cordova-ios` npm package or GitHub repository.

+    Please use the `cordova` CLI tool for managing your Cordova project plugins and platform configuration.

 * **Rename `Images.xcassets` to `Assets.xcassets`**

 * **Remove deprecated API `colorFromColorString` from `CDVViewController`**